His musical influences range from Public Enemy, Tupac and Biggie Smalls to Chance the Rapper.

 SignKid has tried other vibrotactile products such as the Subpac and Wowee speaker but didn’t get on wth them.
 He prefers to use a lot of sub-bass in his music as this makes it easier for him to hear it.
 Wowee speakers were not best suited to this due to their size and they eventually broke.
-He has also experimented with a Subpac vest but found it uncomfortable and disconcerting to use.
+He has also experimented with a vibrating vest but found it quite uncomfortable and disconcerting to use.

 Like most electronic music producers, SignKid uses a Digital Audio Workstation (DAW) as his main production tool, preferring to use Apple Logic.
 He often connects his hearing aid directly to his MacBook.

 Interestingly, SignKid has found that creating tracks with a tempo of around 90 bpm allows his internal pulse to keep him in time with his music when performing live.

 As well as creating his own beats, SignKid writes his own rap lyrics.
 These are spoken by hearing friends on his recordings and in live performances.

 For SignKid, the visual nature of a digital audio workstation functions as a valuable aid in rehearsal.
 He constantly reviews the relationship between the playhead and the audio and MIDI regions to maintain a sense of where he is in the track and also keeps a close eye on the flashing LED metronome.

 He rehearses extensively with this setup so that he does not need to rely on these visual cues when he is performing live.